Total takes $6.5 billion impairment, cuts costs to counter weak oil

 Chief Financial Officer Patrick de La Chevardiere said the oil major’s objective was to cut its breakeven point by $40 per barrel to about $70.
 Brent oil futures traded at $56 a barrel on Thursday.

-Oil companies across the globe, including Shell (RDSa.L) and BP (BP.L), have announced billions of dollars of capital cost cuts to strengthen their books whilst facing lower profits.
+Oil companies across the globe, including Shell and BP, have announced billions of dollars of capital cost cuts to strengthen their books whilst facing lower profits.

 The budget cuts also signaled a more long-term change in its exploration strategy for Total, whose long-serving Chief Executive Christophe de Margerie died in a plane crash in Moscow last October.